Thousands of U.S. countertop workers could have damaged lungs, safety expert says

 Thousands of countertop workers across the country likely have unrecognized lung damage, says Michaels.

-"We could easily have 10,000 workers here with silicosis and possibly far more," he says, noting that an estimated 100,000 people work in this industry in the U.S., and studies done in Australia found lung disease in over ten percent of the countertop workforce there.
+"We could easily have 10,000 workers here with silicosis and possibly far more," he says, noting that an estimated 100,000 people work in this industry in the U.S., and studies done in Australia found lung disease in over 10% of the countertop workforce there.

 "This is life-changing"